This project is protected

 Slower AI.
 Better numbers.

-Said they felt in control of the AI
+Users reported feeling in control of the AI for the first time

 Funded